β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 While it can be pretty fun to stand around and watch a group of puppies run completely wild, that is not necessarily in their best interests.

-Understanding the specific objectives of group puppy play time can help make sense of when and how we interupt play, why the groups are divided the way they are, and why it is sometimes the best choice for a puppy not to play in group (that week) at all.
+Understanding the specific objectives of group puppy play time can help make sense of when and how we interrupt play, why the groups are divided the way they are, and why it is sometimes the best choice for a puppy not to play in group (that week) at all.

 ABOVE ALL

-~ Protect each puppy from harm
+• ~ Protect each puppy from harm

-~ Interrupt aggression quickly
+• ~ Interrupt aggression quickly

-• Increase each puppy’s enjoyment, comfort and confidence around other puppies.
+Increase each puppy’s enjoyment, comfort and confidence around other puppies.

 Off-leash puppy socialization can provide opportunities for positive exposure to other puppies.
 It is critical to intervene whenever necessary to protect each puppy from and to quickly mitigate any potential distress from an inappropriate exposure.
-Classroom helpers play this role, and all puppy owners are encouraged and empowered to step in to protect any puppy by gently blocking the incoming/rougher puppy
+Classroom helpers play this role, and all puppy owners are encouraged and empowered to step in to protect any puppy by gently blocking the incoming/rougher puppy.

-• Manage (generally decrease) each puppy’s arousal and encourage appropriate, calm play.
+Manage (generally decrease) each puppy’s arousal and encourage appropriate, calm play.

 Classroom helpers and owners should gently and positively interrupt over-aroused and hyper dog-focused play styles, calm puppy with food and easy obedience or gentle restraint, and reward calmer play with praise and continued access/play.

-• Decrease or eliminate each puppy’s inappropriate play behaviors and encourage each puppy’s appropriate play behaviors.
+Decrease or eliminate each puppy’s inappropriate play behaviors and encourage each puppy’s appropriate play behaviors.

 Classroom helpers and owners should quickly interrupt inappropriate behavior with a short, gentle time out.
 Allow puppy to try again as soon as he has shown that his full attention is now on the owner (more info on inappropriate play behaviors below).

-• Increase each puppy’s attention to the owner around other puppies and begin foundation for off leash control.
+Increase each puppy’s attention to the owner around other puppies and begin foundation for off leash control.

 Owners should insist on owner-focused behaviors to allow each puppy to initially access play.
 Owner should establish a strong foundation of collar grabs from play, insisting on owner-focused behaviors to access continued play after each collar grab.
 Fantastic rewards should be used to help puppy learn that owners are still relevant even when other puppies are around and all are off leash.
-For puppies who are playing well and socializing nicely, owner can begin training easy recalls from play (more info on foundation recall from play below).

 Puppy Play Styles/Types